brendanconnolly/BlogPosts/PanoramicQuality/Part2-DevOpsIsDifferent-Ownership.md

 A testers value tends to be recognized at the same rate as relationships develop.
 Testers get characterized as [folk heroes](https://en.wikipedia.org/wiki/Folk_hero) rather than members of a skilled profession.
 Theres no trade, or craft just individuals saving the day periodically.

-## Opensource Your Mindset

-It's fun being a hero, but theres no skill in being *Superman* or *Superwoman* ( I was going to say Wonder Woman, but she actually trained and I think everyone recognized that.
-So if you are the teams Wonder Woman then kudos, you have serious skills but I digress).

-When testing goes smoothly the result is nothing.
-Testing isn't required for things to go right, it just might help prevent a thing going wrong.

-When actions, practices and motivations are not being verbalized and expressed to the team and stakeholders it puts testing on the level of superstitions and token time sacrifices to the quality gods.

 ### The Intuition trap

 Even when teams value testing, people are usually primarily concerned with the progression or regression of testing efforts.
 Testers comments in stand-ups can easily turn into a user story status change report